kubernetes/website/docs/concepts/abstractions/init-containers.md

 If an Init Container fails for a Pod, Kubernetes restarts the Pod repeatedly until the Init Container succeeds.
 However, if the Pod has a `restartPolicy` of Never, it is not restarted.

-To specify a Container as an Init Container, add the `initContainers` field on the Pod Spec as array of [objects of type `v1.Container`](http://kubernetes.io/docs/api-reference/v1/definitions/#_v1_container)  alongside the app `containers` array.
+To specify a Container as an Init Container, add the `initContainers` field on the PodSpec as a JSON array of objects of type [v1.Container](http://kubernetes.io/docs/api-reference/v1/definitions/#_v1_container) alongside the app `containers` array.
 The status of the init containers is returned in `status.initContainerStatuses` field as an array of the container statuses (similar to the `status.containerStatuses` field).